organicpencil/bge-netplay/README.md

 What it doesn't do:
 - Automatic multiplayer.
 The developer must have intermediate Python skills.
 - Overcomplicate things.
 Stuff like audio isn't abstracted, so your BGE knowledge still applies.
 - Real games.
-This lib is a work-in-progress, so expect bugs/slowness/security issues.
+The lib is a work-in-progress, so expect bugs/slowness/security issues.
 - Work on MacOS (yet)